mario-gellrich-zhaw/scientific_programming_workshop/README.md

 - graphic.png (placeholder, will dynamically be overwritten)
 - requirements.txt

-The file **app.py** already includes Python code for a minimalistic web application (to have a starting point).
+The file **app.py** contains a minimalistic web application to have a starting point.

-The Python code can be executed in a VS Code Terminal using: python app.py.
+The code in **app.py** can be executed in a VS Code Terminal using: python app.py.

 ```bash
 project/